faisaltadros/realed/readme.md

 <h1>Realed</h1>

-> A Node.js web application project for listing real estate properties
+> A Node.js web application project for listing real estate properties.

+During a Web Development Bootcamp, I worked to built a web application Yelpcamp, which was a similar concept to yelp but specific to campgrounds.
+After completing the Bootcamp I worked to refactor the application I built, to make it into my own idea of listing real estate properties for sellers and potential buyers to connect.

 <h2>Live Demo</h2>

 To see the app in action, go to (https://realed.herokuapp.com)

+<h2>Design</h2>

+RESTful ROUTES: a mapping between HTTP routes and CRUD

 <h2>Features</h2>